 Easy Salsa Verde & Green Chile Chicken Stew

 There’s nothing quite like a homemade stew to activate all the senses.
 My Green Chile Chicken Stew is aromatic, appetizing, and all-around amazing.
-Aside from being absolutely delicious, it is a relatively healthy meal that is also quite filling and fabulously flavorful!

 As the stew cooks and all of the flavors mingle, your kitchen will smell glorious - just like a gourmet’s!
 Allowing the ingredients to simmer together gives every morsel of this mouthwatering dish depth.

 From the first bite to the last scrape of the bowl, you will never tire of the taste, thanks to the array of exciting ingredients and select seasonings.